-Seen below are some former Metropolitan Railway passenger carriages which date from 1898 - 1900, this being a time when the Met was just one of the many privately owned British railway companies which used steam locomotives and wooden rolling stock.
-Until 1961 they were in regular passenger service on the Chesham branch and when the fledgling Bluebell Railway was looking for some rolling stock it chose to buy these because London Transport's selling price was significantly lower than the amount British Railways wanted for its withdrawn passenger carriages.
-Since then the carriages which have becomes known as the Chesham Set have been completely refurbished and nowadays sometimes carry passengers on the Bluebell Railway.
+Seen below are some former Metropolitan Railway (MR) passenger carriages which date from 1898 - 1900, this being a time when the MR was just one of the many privately owned British railway companies which used steam locomotives and wooden rolling stock.
+Until 1961 these carriages were in regular passenger service on the Metropolitan line branch between Chalfont & Latimer and Chesham.
+When the fledgling Bluebell Railway was looking for some rolling stock it chose to buy them because London Transport's selling price was significantly lower than the amount British Railways wanted for its withdrawn passenger carriages.
+Since then what have becomes known as the Chesham Set have been completely refurbished and nowadays sometimes carry passengers on the Bluebell Railway.

 The Bluebell Railway has a large collection of historic locomotives and other rolling stock and varies the train in use depending on the event (the website has full details).
 Located in the border between east and west Sussex the

 line is 11 miles (17.7 km) in length and trains pass through several historic / restored stations.
 The railway is easily reached by train at East Grinstead station and the route includes a tunnel where it is possible to sample the dim

 The green carriages seen were known as 100 seater carriages.
 They were so named because they have 10 compartments per carriage, each of which can seat 10 passengers (five a side).
 They were built by the former Southern Railway and were for passengers travelling third class.
 The 'golden honey' coloured carriage which has wooden sides that were varnished instead of painted is Full Third Metropolitan Railway's (MR) 'Ashbury' carriage No.394.

 Looking inside the functional but rather spartan compartment.